Distributed by Universal

 brief and effective scenes as Big Jim’'s long-time aide, out to get whoever killed his boss.
 Perhaps

-the most memorable takeaway from the movie outside Robert Easton's
+the most memorable takeaway from the movie other than Robert Easton's

 No comments: